CDodds1/Connor-s-portfolio/README.md

 # Connor-s-portfolio
-hello my name is Connor And this is my portfolio for ist corse at [Mcintosh Highschool](https://www.fcboe.org/mhs)
+hello my name is Connor And this is my portfolio for ist course at [Mcintosh Highschool](https://www.fcboe.org/mhs)